-This episode is all about the dreaded 4 month sleep regression.
+This episode is all about the dreaded 4 month old sleep regression.
 I ALWAYS get asked about this regression.
-I’m going to explain what happens around the 4 month-mark and what you should do to navigate this milestone and maximize your little one’s sleep.
+I’m going to explain what happens during the 4 month old sleep regression and what you should do to navigate this milestone and maximize your little one’s sleep.

 Want to get your little one consistently sleeping 11-12 hours at night so you can be a functioning human?
 Join my FREE training HERE!